This post may contain affiliate links.

 - Allow to cool on a cooling rack for at least 10 minutes before icing.
 When ready, whisk together the icing ingredients and drizzle over top.
 Adjust the thickness as desired.
 Serve immediately still warm or after icing fully hardens.

-- I have tested this pumpkin coffee cake using an 8x8 inch square pan.
-I find the cake layer to be too thick in comparison to the crumble topping and it's not quite balanced.
+- I have tested this pumpkin coffee cake using an 8×8 inch square pan.
+I find the cake layer to be too thick in comparison to the crumble topping and it’s not as balanced, however the pan will still work.
 If using this size pan, the cook time will be about 35 minutes.

 - You can freeze your coffee cake.
 Store in an airtight container and thaw within about 2 months.
 I also like to freeze a few individual pieces for when I really have a craving!